Lightning-AI/pytorch-lightning/docs/source/starter/introduction.rst

 1: Code organization
 ********************

-Concept 1: When you use Lightning, you're organizing PyTorch code to remove boilerplate and enable scalability.
+When you use Lightning, you're organizing PyTorch code to remove boilerplate and enable scalability.

 .. raw:: html